jgmdev/ddos-deflate/README.md

 **-t | --status:**

    Show status of daemon and pid if currently running.

+**-v | --view:**

+   Display active connections to the server.

 **-k | --kill:**

-   Block all ip addresses making more than N connections
+   Block all ip addresses making more than N connections.